Joel Szabat: Department of Transportation

-Joel Szabat is a former American government official and military officer.
 In August 2018, Szabat was nominated by President Donald Trump to become Assistant Secretary of Transportation for Aviation and International Affairs.
 He was confirmed by the United States Senate in a unanimous voice vote on January 2, 2019.
 Szabat became Acting Under Secretary in June, 2019.

 The Under Secretary is the third-highest position in the Department of Transportation, after the Secretary and Deputy Secretary.
 Szabat was one of the original members of the White House COVID-19 Task Force, representing the Department of Transportation.
 He announced efforts to limit airline passengers from infected parts of the globe from travelling to the United States, early in the pandemic, at a White House press conference in January, 2020.
 He and Dr. Anthony Fauci were the only two original COVID Task Force members to continue on into the Biden administration.

+Amtrak Board of Directors

 In January, 2023, President Biden nominated Szabat to be a Director of the Amtrak Board of Directors.
+He was confirmed by the Senate on January 23, 2024.